paocela/CS453-Software_Transactional_Memory/README.md

 * a tool to submit your implementation (in `submit.py`)
   * you should have received by mail a secret _unique user identifier_ (UUID)
   * see the [description](https://dcl.epfl.ch/site/_media/education/ca-project.pdf) for more information

+## Results
+The final implementation, after optimization, reached speedup x1.2 above the reference version for the grading workload